GoogleCloudPlatform/bigquery-utils/scripts/optimization/README.md

 ## Tables without partitioning or clustering

-The [tables_without_partitioning_or_clustering.sql](tables_without_partitioning_or_clustering.sql) script creates a table named, `tables_without_part_clust`, that contains a list of tables which are:
+The [tables_without_partitioning_or_clustering.sql](tables_without_partitioning_or_clustering.sql) script creates a table named, `tables_without_part_clust`, that contains a list of tables which meet any of the following conditions:
   - not partitioned
   - not clustered
   - neither partitioned nor clustered